AT-Publishing/website/_posts/2017-04-13-time-vs-timing.md

 ---
 layout:     at-trading
 pinned:     no
-genres: "Strategy"
-published: true
+note:       Trading Strategy
 promoting:  analysis

+categories:    [ crypto-trading-method ]
+tags:          [ crypto-trading-strategy, crypto-fundamentals ]

 date:         2017-04-13 12:24
-title: "Opinion: Time in the market vs timing the market"
+title:        "Time in the Market vs Timing the Market"
 description:  "They say that in the long run, time in the market beats timing the market.
 With the short term direction you cannot know for sure - even technical and fundamental analysis together with Reddit sentiment can only give you what's likely, not what's hundred percent sure."

-categories: [trading]
-tags: ["crypto-trading", "technical-trading", "technical-analysis", "daytrading", "trading-strategy"]
 guide:         true

 permalink:      time-vs-timing/
 image:
 - "/img/editorial/likeaboss.jpg"
 - "/img/editorial/fuck.jpg"